-Navarro College Foundation Inc. John Gantt - President 3100 West Collin Avenue Corsicana, TX 75110 (903) 875 -7591
+Navarro College Foundation Inc. K.C.
+Wyatt- President 3200 W. 7th Ave.
+Corsicana, TX 75110 (903) 875 -7591

-The market value of the Foundation's investments at August 31, 2015 was \$3,782,798
+The market value of the Foundation's investments at August 31, 2018 was \$4,733,634

-Investment or Deposit Type Explanation investment or Deposit Type Explanation Annuity A type of contract sold by insurance companies guaranteeing fixed or variable future payments.
-Asset Backed Securities (ABS) Securities backed by pools of assets such as credit card receivables, home equity loans, and auto loans, but typically excluding mortgages.
+Investment or Deposit Type Explanation nnuity A type of contract sold by insurance companies guaranteeing fixed or variable future payments. asset Backed Securities ABS) Securities backed by pools of assets such as credit card receivables, home equity loans, and auto loans, but typically excluding mortgages.
 Balanced Mutual Funds Mutual Funds that expect to invest in a mix of equity and debt investments.
 (Categorize in the "Publicly Traded Equity & Similar" category if the fund's target allocation is expected to be > 50% equities.
 Otherwise, categorize in the "Publicly Traded Debt & Similar" category.)
 (See also Mutual Funds.)
 Bank Deposits Amounts reported in this category should include balances held in a financial institution such as a bank, savings bank, or credit union as "demand deposits" (which the customer can withdraw at any time without penalty) or "time deposits" (which might be subject to restrictions on immediate withdrawal).
 However, do not include certificates of deposit.
 Although non-negotiable certificates of deposit are generally considered time deposits, these balances should be separately disclosed on the annual investment report.
 (See also Certificates of Deposit.)
 Bankers' Acceptances A time draft drawn on a bank by a bank's customer, ordering the bank to pay an amount at a future date, generally within a short time period.
-When accepted by the bank, it can be traded in secondary markets, usually as a money market instrument.
+When accepted by the bank, it can be traded in secondary markets, usuall as a money market instrument.
 Cash Held at State Treasury All deposit balances held by the State Comptroller in the State Treasury.
 Institutions should not include funds invested in TexPool or TexPool Prime.
 Amounts managed by the Texas State Treasury Safekeeping Trust Company should be reported in the appropriate investment categories, and any uninvested cash held by the Trust Company should be reported as bank deposits.
 Certificates of Deposit (CD) Time deposits with a financial institution that may not be withdrawn prior to maturity without a penalty.
 "Negotiable CDs" are issued in large dollar amounts and are traded in secondary markets.
 Although some entities might report nonnegotiable CD's in their financial statements under the "Investments" category, they are considered deposits, whereas negotiable CDs represent investment securities.
 CDs are insured by the Federal Deposit Insurance Company.
 (Categorize nonnegotiable CDs separately from negotiable CDs on the annual investment report.)
 Collateralized Mortgage Obligations (CMOs) - Agency or Private Label CMOs consist of pools of mortgage pass-through securities or mortgage loans in which the cash flows of principal and interest payments are directed in a prescribed manner to different underlying classes of the CMOs The different classes are referred to as "tranches," with each tranche structured to have different expected risk, return, and maturity characteristics.
 "Agency" CMOs are those that are guaranteed, or issued and guaranteed, by U.S. government agencies.
 "Private Label" CMOs are issued by, and are the sole obligation of, the private issuers, which might be financial institutions, subsidiaries of investment banks, or home builders.
 Certain tranches are generally prohibited by the PFIA, including "Interest Only Strips (IOs)," "Principal Only Strips (POs)," and "Inverse Floaters."
 The PFIA also does not authorize most investing entities to acquire CMOs that have a final stated maturity exceeding 10 years.
 Collectibles Rare items collected by investors, such as art, stamps, coins, antiques, and memorabilia.
-Commercial Paper - A1/P1 (or equivalent) Commercial paper is a type of short-term, unsecured obligation issued by banks, corporations, or other borrowers, usually issued at a discount and with maturities of 270 days or less.
-A1 and P1 denote the highest equivalent)